 7–12 Challenge and Contemporary Identity

 Native peoples have struggled for survival since their first contact with Europeans.
 Find out how Native cultures have persisted despite the colonization of their homelands.
-Investigate peace medals, examine treaties between the United States and Indian nations, and explore how international borders continue to affect Native Americans throughout the hemisphere.
+Examine treaties between the United States and Indian nations, and explore how international borders continue to affect Native Americans throughout the hemisphere.
 See modern examples of how Native communities continue to define their places in the world and reflect their unique cultures and identities.